gifale95/NED/README.md

 ### 💻 Tutorials

 To familiarize with the Neural Encoding Dataset we created tutorials for both fMRI and EEG modalities.
-In these tutorial you will learn how to use `NED`'s functions, for example to synthesize fMRI and EEG responses for images of your choice, and you will also familiarize with the pre-generated synthetic fMRI and EEG responses for ~150,000 naturalistic images.
+In these tutorial you will learn how to use `NED`'s functions, for example to generate in silico fMRI and EEG responses for images of your choice, and you will also familiarize with the pre-generated in silico fMRI and EEG responses for ~150,000 naturalistic images.

 These tutorials are available on either Google Colab ([fMRI tutorial][fmri_tutorial_colab], [EEG tutorial][eeg_tutorial_colab]) or Jupyter Notebook ([fMRI tutorial][fmri_tutorial_jupyter], [EEG tutorial][eeg_tutorial_jupyter]).

-## 📦 Neural Encoding Dataset Creation Code
+## 📦 Neural Encoding Dataset creation code

 The folder [`../NED/ned_creation_code/`][ned_creation_code] contains the code used to create the Neural Encoding Dataset, divided in the following sub-folders:

 * **[`../00_prepare_data/`][prepare_data]:** prepare the data (i.e., images and corresponding neural responses) used to train the encoding models.
 * **[`../01_train_encoding_models/`][train_encoding]:** train the encoding models, and save their weights.
 * **[`../02_test_encoding_models/`][test_encoding]:** test the encoding models (i.e., compute and plot their encoding accuracy).
-* **[`../03_create_metadata/`][metadata]:** create metadata files for the encoding models and their synthetic neural responses.
+* **[`../03_create_metadata/`][metadata]:** create metadata files relative to the encoding models and their in silico neural responses.
-* **[`../04_synthesize_neural_responses/`][synthesize]:** use the trained encoding models to synthesize neural responses for ~150,000 naturalistic images.
+* **[`../04_synthesize_neural_responses/`][synthesize]:** use the trained encoding models to generate in silico neural responses for ~150,000 naturalistic images.